joshuaekingsbury/surepro/documentationAndTechnicalReference.md

 > [2014: OI fluorescent line contamination in soft X-ray diffuse background obtained with Suzaku/XIS][paper2014]
 > [2016: The Interaction of the Fermi Bubbles with the Milky Way’s Hot Gas Halo][paper2016]

+Vocab:
+- COR: cut-off rigidity (2009:2.2)

+Additional:
+(10.1093/pasj/60.sp1.S11)

+(10.1093/mnrasl/slv084)
+PHA: Also, Channel, PI, or ...
+PI: These are usually called pulse-height invariant or PI channels, because they correspond to the pulse height of an event after it has been calibrated for temporal and spatial gain variations onto a standard energy scale
 ###

 [^ Table of Contents ^](#TC)